 2. Rudeness: If a server cops an attitude, rushes customers through a meal or refers to them by cutesy names like “honey” or “dear,” you’ll likely hear about it.
 Another bugaboo that’s perceived as rude?
 Automatically adding gratuities of 18% or more to check totals.

-3. Edibleness: Meals or beverages that are served at incorrect temperatures, items don’t look or taste as described in the menu, or that are not what was ordered will cause customers lose their appetites for your restaurant.
+3. Edibleness: Meals or beverages that are served at incorrect temperatures, items don’t look or taste as described in the menu, or that are not what was ordered will cause customers to lose their appetites for your restaurant.

 4. Inattentiveness: Tables that aren’t ready more than 15 minutes past a reservation time, slow service, inaccurately calculated check totals, server confusion about who gets which meal or no water at the table will irritate customers.